 - Print out your hotel name and address in Chinese, for the taxi driver.

 When you arrive

 - Despite its size, China only spans one time zone: GMT +7/8 depending on daylight saving time.
 Check your timezone here.

-- Carry toilet paper everywhere.
+- Carry toilet paper or a packet of tissues everywhere.
 If you see a clean toilet, use it.

 - You are supposed to carry your passport at all times, but don’t bother.
-I just keep a photo on my phone and have never been asked to see it.
+I just keep a photo on my phone and have never been asked to see it in 5 years.
 You only need the real passport when checking into hotels.